microsoft/chat-copilot/plugins/OBO/README.md

    - Get the 3 first groups in my tenant by calling a graph api and then summarize the results using a table

    > NOTE: For this prompt to be executed you need to give the WepAPI app registration permission for the scope "Group.Read.All" and the user must be part of a security group that has this permission

+   ## Known issues

+   - When the Copilot uses GPT3.5 turbo the limit of tokens allowed is 8192.
+When the answer from the Graph API is longer than that limit and error will be thrown.
+To avoid this try to limit the queries to the top 3-5 elements.